Maia-DAO/ecosystem-docs/versioned_docs/version-Maia/overview/tokenomics/02-boost.md

 Maia's boosting rewards will be distributed to vMAIA, which is a virtual representation of staked MAIA, inversely proportional to how much vMAIA is staked.
 This means that the more vMAIA is staked, the fewer rewards will go to vMAIA.
 Conversely, the less vMAIA is staked, the more rewards will go to vMAIA.
 For example, if 100% of MAIA is staked as vMAIA, 0% of rewards will go to vMAIA, as all MAIA is already staked.
 If 0% of MAIA is staked, 100% of rewards will go to vMAIA, as no MAIA is currently staked.
 The rest of the rewards will be kept by the DAO
-This mechanism is designed to encourage users to stake their vMAIA, which in turn will increase liquidity and stability of the system.
+This mechanism is designed to encourage users to stake their vMAIA, which in turn will increase the liquidity and stability of the system.
 It also allows the DAO to gather some rewards to be used for protocol development and maintenance.

 ## Strategy Vaults Boosting